 There are some scenarios in which you can send emails just fine, but are unable to receive any emails.
 While this may initially seem like a larger problem, there are some very simple things to check to address this issue and get back to receiving emails as intended.

-- Open the Email app, then tap the three horizontal lines icon > the gear icon > Settings > the account that’s not receiving email.
-The changes you can make on this screen depends on the type of account added.
+- Open the Email app, then tap the three horizontal lines icon and then the gear icon.
+Tap Settings, then select the account that’s not receiving email.
+The changes you need to make depend on the type of account added.
 Typically, the cause of email issues lies with the incoming mail server and incoming port.
 Make sure that the correct information has been entered.

 - You can also try removing the account and re-adding it.
 Remove it by going to Settings > All Settings > Accounts.
 Then tap the account category, followed by choosing the account you wish to remove.
-Touch the three vertical dots icon > Remove account > Remove account.
-Re-add it by opening the Email app and tapping the three horizontal lines icon > the gear icon > Settings > Add an account.
+Touch the three vertical dots icon, then tap Remove account > Remove account.
+Re-add it by opening the Email app and tapping the three horizontal lines icon, then the gear icon, and then Settings > Add an account.

 Problem: Phone gets hot while charging

 Some people have found that the ZTE Axon 7 can occasionally get hot during the charging process.
-It doesn’t simply become warm to the touch, as it would during normal use, but hotter than expected, and to a concerning degree.
+It doesn’t simply become warm to the touch, as it would during normal use, but hotter than expected.
 Fortunately, there are ways to check the phone to determine the cause.